Airbnb currently runs a promotion giving out $40++ FREE credit for new accounts.

 - I can book a whole apartment, not just a tiny hotel room.
-It means the place is much roomier, with kitchen, living room, balcony.
+It means the place is much roomier, with a kitchen, living room, balcony.
 I just love being able to work on my computer in comfort.

 - It feels more connected to the travel destination.
 I love being in the old medieval city center of some European town.
 With lovely cafes, bookshops and restaurants at the doorsteps.

 - Very often the landlords are helpful.
 You get local tips for attractions and activities.
 Suggestions for local restaurants that aren’t tourist traps.
 Maps and plans.

 - Pricewise, Airbnb is very good in comparison to hotels.
 For the same price or lower, you get much more value.

 - With their new program Airbnb for work, it is possible to book places that are fully prepared for business travelers.
 Fast wifi connection, workplace or parking.
 It is awesome to have a fully equipped apartment and still have the other advantages of Airbnb.

 - I LOVE the possibility to book experiences – in my case, yoga classes.
 I’ve had yoga workouts in San Francisco, Sydney, Hong Kong, and New York.
 But there are endless opportunities – go sailing, wine tasting, even for an acting class 🙂

 Things I don’t like so much with Airbnb:

 - Check-in can be somewhat problematic when traveling at night.
 Some landlords are just not that flexible as the receptionist at hotels.
 I do not blame them and I fully accept it, but I feel like I should state this here.

 - The owner can cancel your reservation after it is made.
 It happened to me just once and I got reimbursed for it, but still.